QuantEcon/lecture-python.myst/_sources/util_rand_resp.md

 Lanke (1975) {cite}`lanke1975choice` argued that "it is membership in Group A that people may want to hide, not membership in the complementary Group A'."

-For that reason, Lanke (1976) {cite}`lanke1976degree` argued  that ah appropriate measure of protection is to minimize
+For that reason, Lanke (1976) {cite}`lanke1976degree` argued  that an appropriate measure of protection is to minimize

 $$
 \max \left\{ \text{Pr}(A|\text{yes}) , \text{Pr}(A|\text{no}) \right\}